 The Last 12 Months Of Insider Transactions At Spirit Realty Capital

-Happily, we note that in the last year insiders paid US$185k for 4.84k shares.
-But insiders sold 42.96k shares worth US$1.7m.
-The chart below shows insider transactions (by individuals) over the last year.
+In total, Spirit Realty Capital insiders sold more than they bought over the last year.
+You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.